The author of more than 200 pieces of legislation that have been signed into law, Senator Diegnan is in his 21st year as a state legislator.

 Senator Diegnan is a former Deputy Speaker and Parliamentarian of the General Assembly, a former Chairman of the Assembly Higher Education Committee and a former Chairman of the Assembly Education Committee.

-He currently chairs the Senate Transportation Committee, serves on the Senate Budget and Appropriations Committee and serves on the Senate Select Committee on New Jersey Transit.
+He currently chairs the Senate Transportation Committee, serves on the Senate Budget and Appropriations Committee and serves on the Senate Select Committee on NJ TRANSIT.

 Senator Diegnan graduated from Seton Hall University in 1970, earned a juris doctorate at Seton Hall Law School in 1973 and was admitted to the New Jersey bar in 1974.
 He has a private law practice in South Plainfield.